 In the exhibition you can see the former products which were manufactured during the company's history.
 Beginning with the production of pocket watches, the production of taxi meters and phone timers to the world famous fishing reels.

-The former foreman Carl-August Borgström bought the inventory and machinery and began with its own production of pocket watches under the name "AB Urfabriken (ABU)" in 1921.
+The former foreman Carl-August Borgström buys the inventory and machinery and begins with his own production of pocket watches under the name AB Urfabriken (ABU).
 It was followed by the production of taxi meters and phone timers.